 The plaintiff entered into a license agreement with the defendant in 2013 to use the cat’s likeness on a coffee beverage known as “Grumpuccino.”
 According to the complaint, the plaintiff learned in late 2015 that the defendant planned “to create and exploit a line of ‘Grumpy Cat’ branded roasted coffee ground products,” unrelated to Grumpuccino.
 Grumpy Cat, complaint at 7.
 The plaintiff declined to approve this use of the trademark, but the defendant proceeded to launch the new product.
 The lawsuit followed.
 A jury found that the defendants infringed the trademark and awarded damages to the plaintiff.

-Intellectual property attorney James G. Schwartz represents Bay Area businesses and business owners, advocating for their interests and rights in both litigation and transactional matters.
-To schedule a free and confidential consultation with a member of our skilled and experienced team, contact us today online or at (925) 463-1073.
+Cirrus Law PC represents Bay Area businesses and business owners, advocating for their interests and rights in both litigation and transactional matters.
+To schedule an initial confidential consultation with a member of our skilled and experienced team, contact us today online or at (925) 463-1073.

 More Blog Posts: